auxellbs/splconline.github.io/index.md

 ---

-### Storing & Organising Your Documens on 'The Cloud'
+### Storing & Organising Your Documents on 'The Cloud'
 *1 pm Wed 18th August, 1st & 29th September (Oct dates TBA)*
 You might have heard of friends and organisations organsing photos, bills, tax documents etc. on ''The Cloud''.
 In this FREE 1-hour class, you will learn how to use The Cloud to safely store and organise your documents digitally, and have them instantly accessible across your devices.